Robosturm/Commander_Wars/README.md

 # Commander_Wars
 ![](https://i.redd.it/61mcwen38mw51.png)
 The aim of this project is to create an Advance Wars Clone.
-For Contact Inforamtion see the wiki page
+For contact Inforamtion see the wiki page

 The project is seperated in three parts.
 * The core engine written in C++ using oxygine as a render and input engine and qt as a interpreter, language support etc. framework